sandeshjain06/A_Realtime-Face-Emotion-Recognition-/README.md

       Transfer learning is a machine learning method where a model developed for a task is reused as the starting point for a model on a second task.

+      Imagenet is the dataset which contains 1000 different classes.

-      Transfer Learning architecture are trained on ImageNet Dataset for 1000 classes with different weights.
+      Transfer Learning architecture are trained on ImageNet Dataset

+      Every architecture will have different training weights for classifying 1000 classes  .

       Every year there is competition of imagenet , where better state of algorithm are developed which classifies the imagenet dateset with better accuracy.

+      All the Transfer learning technique will give o/p for 1000 classes as it is trained on imagenet dataset.

 **Types of Transfer learning techniques -**